15 Unusual Things to Do in Sydney

 Recommended helicopter flights in Sydney:

-6. Sydney Harbour Kayak Tour
+6. Do a Sydney Harbour Kayak Tour

 Kayaking in Sydney Harbour